Genetic Control of Segmentation in Drosophila The Maternal Legacy

 Genetic screens for maternal-effect mutations: coordinate genes

 bicoid: Weak alleles of bicoid resemble the effects of anterior cytoplasmic leakage experiments.
 Stronger alleles result in the loss of most anterior structures and occasional pattern duplications. bicoid mutant embryos can be rescued by anterior injection of wild-type cytoplasm or bcd+ mRNA produced in vitro.
 The bicoid mRNA is localized to the anterior end of the embryo and translated forming an A/P protein gradient. bicoid is a homeodomain protein which can act as a transcription factor, which means that it is regulating the transcription of a gene.
 What genes does bicoid regulate?
-One of the targets of bicoid is the gap gene called hunchback. bicoid activates hunchback by binding to specific DNA sequences (binding sites) at the 5'-end of the gene. hunchback becomes transcribed in the anterior part of the embryo but, unlike bicoid, its expression stops in fairly a discrete line.
+One of the targets of bicoid is the gap gene called hunchback. bicoid activates hunchback by binding to specific DNA sequences (binding sites) at the 5'-end of the gene. hunchback becomes transcribed in the anterior part of the embryo but, unlike bicoid, its expression stops in a fairly discrete line.
 How is this accomplished?
 Binding sites function in an all or nothing fashion.
 Therefore, within a gradient of bicoid protein is a point where the levels of bicoid are not high enough to activate hunchback.
 It is called a threshold.
 Nusslein-Vollhard's group showed this by altering the number of copies of the bicoid gene and showing that this altered the posterior limit of expression of hunchback.
-They also used a reporter gene to show that if only low affinity binding sites are present, the reporter will need a high concentration of bicoid to be activated (therefore it's expression domain is smaller).
+They also used a reporter gene to show that if only low affinity binding sites are present, the reporter will need a high concentration of bicoid to be activated (therefore its expression domain is smaller).
 However, if it has high affinity binding sites, it will be activated with a low concentration of bicoid (it's expression domain extends towards the posterior). bicoid regulation of hunchback is an example of how the affinity of DNA binding might turn a gradient of spatial information into a sharp threshold of spatial information (see Figure 7 in St. Johnston and Nüsslein-Volhard, 1992).
 As well as acting as a transcription factor, bicoid can bind to specific RNA sequences.
 This second activity is important in the production of a gradient of another homeodomain protein called caudal.
 The caudal message is uniformly distributed in the oocyte cytoplasm but the protein is distributed as a gradient opposite to that of bicoid. caudal protein is uniformly translated in bicoid mutant embryos, suggesting that bicoid affects the levels of caudal translation.
 It turns out that bicoid can bind to specific sequences in the 3'UTR of the caudal message and inhibit its translation.
 Thus where bicoid levels are high, caudal levels are low and vice versa. caudal may act as a transcriptional activator of posterior gap genes such as knirps and giant..
 (See Rivera-Pomar and Jäckle, 1996 for a review of how bicoid affects caudal translation.)
 (Note: caudal is an example of a gene that was NOT identified in genetic screens.
 It was first identified based on its sequence similarity to other homeodomain genes.
 It is important to keep in mind that not all important genes can be picked up by genetic means.)

 nanos/pumillio The nanos mRNA is localized to the posterior end of the egg and nanos protein forms a P/A gradient.
 It also prevents translation of a specific maternal mRNA .
 This is where it gets complicated, because hunchback , the gene whose zygotic transcription is stimulated by bicoid, has both a maternal and a zygotic phase.
 It is the translation of the maternal hunchback mRNA that is repressed by nanos(Wharton and Struhl, 1991).
 In nanos mutant embryos, maternal hunchback mRNA is uniformly translated, while in wild-type embryos, the mRNA is not translated in the posterior half of the embryo.
 Unlike bicoid, which directly binds to the 3'UTR of the caudal mRNA, nanos does not bind hunchback mRNA.
 Rather, it somehow is required for the binding of another member of the posterior group, pumillio, to the hunchback 3'UTR(Murata and Wharton, 1995).
 The pumillio protein is expressed throughout the cytoplasm of the early embryo and nanos provides positional specificity for its binding to the hunchback 3'UTR.
 When maternal hunchback is translated throughout the whole embryo in nanos mutants, it represses another gap gene, knirps, resulting in the deletion of most of the abdomen of the embryo.
-This phenotypes of nanos and knirps are almost identical and that suggests that the only function of nanos is to repress maternal hunchback in the posterior part of the embryo to allow the expression knirps.
-In both cases of translational control (bicoid inhibition of caudal translation and nanos/pumillio inhibition of maternal hunchback, it was found that the repression worked though cis-acting sequences in the 3' UTRs of the mRNAs.
+These phenotypes of nanos and knirps are almost identical and that suggests that the only function of nanos is to repress maternal hunchback in the posterior part of the embryo to allow the expression of knirps.
+In both cases of translational control (bicoid inhibition of caudal translation and nanos/pumillio inhibition of maternal hunchback) it was found that the repression worked though cis-acting sequences in the 3' UTRs of the mRNAs.
 The two most important pieces of supporting evidence were 1) showing that uniformly transcribed transgenes would be translated in the hunchback or caudal pattern if they were fused to the appropriate 3'UTR and 2) demonstrating that bicoid and pumillio could bind the 3'UTR RNA in vitro.
 Next, the zygotic genome takes over responsibility for patterning the embryo.
 As we shall discuss, transcription from the zygotic genome depends upon input from proteins encoded by the coordinate genes.

 Links to Related Material